furechan/pydev-toy/README.md

 which is the same name as other projects like [pydev](https://pypi.org/project/pydev/).

-You can install the latest version of this package with pip/pipx.
+You can install the latest version of this package with `pip` or `pipx`.

 ```console
 pipx install git+ssh://git@github.com/furechan/pydev-tool.git